-all Governors will be given a copy of Part 2 and Annex A of Keeping Children Safe in Education 2021 and will sign to say they have read, understood and will abide by the information contained.
+all Governors will be given a copy of Part 2 and Annex A of Keeping Children Safe in Education 2022 and will sign to say they have read, understood and will abide by the information contained.

-School to review, add and amend to reflect its individual context and approaches

 Roles and Responsibilities

 All members of The Local Governing Board (LGB) understand and fulfil their responsibilities, namely to ensure that there is a Child Protection and Safeguarding policy together with a staff code of conduct

+The LGB should be aware of their obligations under the Human Rights Act 1998, the Equality Act 2010 (including the Public Sector Equality Duty) and local multi-agency safeguarding arrangements.

 Child protection, safeguarding, recruitment and managing allegations policies and procedures, including the staff code of conduct are consistent with Plymouth CAST and statutory requirements, are reviewed annually and that the Child Protection and Safeguarding policy is publically available on the school website or by other means.